 The litter … Continue reading…

 RSPCA Cymru is appealing for information after a man was caught on CCTV kicking a gull in Tonypandy.

 CCTV footage obtained following the incident on 1 May shows the man approaching a gull in the car park next to Tonypandy Library and kicking the bird several times.

 The gull sadly died following this incident, which took place around 3.40pm.

 RSPCA inspector Simon Evans said: “This attack is just horrific.
 The CCTV footage shows this man deliberately kicking this gull, with … Continue reading…

-The dangers external wire and netting pose to wildlife has been highlighted, after a pigeon and gull died in the centre of Cardiff.
+The dangers netting can pose to wild birds has been highlighted after a gull became trapped and fatally injured in Cardiff.

-An RSPCA officer enlisted the support of … Continue reading…
+An RSPCA animal collection officer (ACO) has said the ordeal would … Continue reading…